seanmorris/sm-gen/pages/index.md

 ## Getting Started

-Create a directory for your project, & run `smgen init` to set up the folder structure & standard template.
+Create a directory for your project and run `smgen init` to set up the folder structure and standard template.

 ```bash
 mkdir my-project/